-Mirage Lock products with 2G[TM] angling system can be installed above, on or below grade.
+Mirage Lock products with 2GTM angling system (on the long-side of the board of all widths) and 5G® Fold Down system (on the short-side of the board of 6-1/2" width) can be installed above, on or below grade.
 They may be installed over plywood/OSB, concrete subfloor or over subfloor equipped with radiant heat system.
 Mirage Lock floors can also be installed over existing flooring such as hardwood flooring, linoleum and asphalt, vinyl asbestos, cushion vinyl, rubber, marble, or ceramic tile as long as these materials meet the requirements and recommendations set out in this guide.
 Lock floors should never be installed on carpeting or any other soft floor covering.

-Glueless installation requires the Mirage recommended waterproof acoustic membrane.
-You may use the Ulti-Mat membrane or refer to the technical newsletter #20 at miragefloors.com in the Guides and Support section.
-While in glued down method, we refers to technical newsletter #33 for recommended adhesive.
+Glueless installation requires the Mirage recommended waterproof acoustic mem-brane.
+You may use recommended membrane or refer to the Technical Newsletter #20 at miragefloors.com in the Guides and Support section.
+While in glued down method, we refer to Technical Newsletter #33 for a recommended adhesive and Technical Newsletter #34 for recommended membrane.